Genivia/RE-flex/doc/index.md

   `pattern()`     | get the pattern object, `reflex::Pattern` or `boost::regex`

-The first method returns a reference to the matcher, so multiple method invocations can be chained together.
+The first method returns a reference to the matcher, so multiple method invocations may be chained together.

 🔝 [Back to table of contents](#)